acerbilab/bads/README.md

 ## Reference

 1. Acerbi, L. & Ma, W. J. (2017).
 Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search. *arXiv preprint*, arXiv:1705.04405. ([link](https://arxiv.org/abs/1705.04405))

+**Note:** This is a temporary reference.
+The paper will eventually appear in the proceedings of the NIPS 2017 conference.

 You can cite BADS in your work with something along the lines of